 - Reflux esophagitis

-You may need to have the following tests if your doctor suspects esophagitis:
+You may need to have the following tests if your provider suspects esophagitis:

 pH monitoring - esophageal; Esophageal acidity test